calcode/calcode.github.io/_posts/2024-08-01-good-product-strategy.md

 permalink: good-product-strategy
 ---

-I set out to answer the question 'what are the qualities of a good product strategy?'
+I set out to answer a simple question: what actually makes a good product strategy?

-We all aim to create strategies that are well understood, enabling colleagues to feel comfortable socialising them.
-But how exactly do we achieve that?
+We all want strategies that people understand well enough to repeat back confidently - the kind colleagues feel comfortable socialising without a script.
+But that's easier said than done.

-It felt like strategies should have some consistent qualities.
-If we get those right, we can free up time to focus on the *what* of the strategy.
+It struck me that good strategies share a consistent set of qualities.
+Nail those, and you free up your energy to focus on the *what* - the actual substance of the strategy - rather than fighting the format.

-So, I spent some time researching.

-This post covers
+So I did some digging.
+This post covers:

-- What a strategy is
+- What a strategy actually is
-- Why it’s important
+- Why it matters
 - What to avoid
 - What to aim for

-I hope it helps you as much as it’s helped me!
+Hopefully it's as useful to you as it was to me.

 ### What is a strategy?

-> *“A detailed plan for achieving success in situations such as war, politics, business, industry, or sport, or the skill of planning for such situations”* - [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/strategy)
+> *"A detailed plan for achieving success in situations such as war, politics, business, industry, or sport, or the skill of planning for such situations."* - [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/strategy)

-The key phrase here for me is *“detailed plan.”* I’ve always tried to make strategies as clear as possible.
-Clear often means a sufficient level of detail—so it sounds like I was on the right track.
+The key phrase for me is *"detailed plan."* I've always tried to keep strategies as clear as possible, and clarity usually means a sufficient level of detail - so it seems I was on the right track.

-### Why is strategy so important?
+### Why does strategy matter?

-Your product strategy drives alignment and coordination across your company.
-It ensures everyone pulls in the same direction at the same time.
-It’s about creating focus.
+Your product strategy drives alignment and coordination across the company.
+It gets everyone pulling in the same direction, at the same time.
+It creates focus.

-Imagine shipping a series of new features for a specific segment.
-Marketing campaigns are ready to go, customer success teams discuss them confidently, support teams are prepared to answer questions, and sales teams pitch to the new segments.

-This resonates deeply with me and feels like exactly what I’ve been aiming for.
+Picture shipping a set of new features for a specific customer segment: marketing campaigns are ready to go, customer success can talk about it confidently, support is briefed to handle questions, and sales knows exactly who to pitch it to.
+That's what good strategy makes possible - and it's exactly what I've been aiming for.

 ### What makes a bad strategy?

-Sometimes, it’s easier to start with what a strategy *isn’t*:
+Sometimes it's easier to define something by what it isn't:

-- It isn’t fluffy.
-Some people argue that strategies aren’t supposed to be actionable, painting vague pictures that leave you unable to take action.
-That isn’t ideal.
-If it isn’t actionable, it isn’t meaningful
+- **It isn't fluffy.** Some people argue strategy shouldn't need to be actionable - that it can paint a vague picture without a clear route to action.
+I disagree.
+If it isn't actionable, it isn't meaningful.
-- It isn’t financial metrics.
-Simply telling your teams to "increase revenue" isn’t a strategy; it’s a way to measure success.
-Instead, targeting X segment with Y value to achieve Z revenue—that’s a much better approach
+- **It isn't a financial target.** Telling your teams to "increase revenue" isn't a strategy - it's a way of measuring success.
+"Target segment X with value proposition Y to achieve Z revenue" is a much better starting point.
-- It isn’t how your teams collaborate.
-Explaining how teams work together isn’t strategy—it’s more about topology.
-Team topologies define the purpose and relationships of teams.
-They’re important, but don’t mistake them for strategy
+- **It isn't how your teams collaborate.** Describing how teams work together is topology, not strategy.
+Team topologies define the purpose and relationships between teams - important, but a different thing entirely.

-If you’re into team topologies, check out this excellent post by [Martin Fowler](https://martinfowler.com/bliki/TeamTopologies.html).
-It’s a fantastic read.
+If team topologies are new to you, [Martin Fowler's piece](https://martinfowler.com/bliki/TeamTopologies.html) is a great primer.

 ### What makes a good strategy?

-Surprisingly, the best write-up I found wasn’t from a product management source.
-It’s from *[Good Strategy, Bad Strategy](https://www.amazon.co.uk/Good-Strategy-Bad-difference-matters/dp/1781256179)* by Richard Rumelt.
-You can grab it on Amazon for a great price.
+Surprisingly, the best explanation I found wasn't from a product source at all - it's from *[Good Strategy, Bad Strategy](https://www.amazon.co.uk/Good-Strategy-Bad-difference-matters/dp/1781256179)* by Richard Rumelt.
+Worth grabbing at a good price.

-Also, this [Marty Cagan piece on product strategy](https://www.svpg.com/product-strategy-overview/) is excellent.
+[Marty Cagan's piece on product strategy](https://www.svpg.com/product-strategy-overview/) is also excellent, and complements Rumelt's thinking well.

-So, what makes a good strategy?
+Pulling from both, a good strategy tends to:

-1. It identifies a series of problems or opportunities
+1. Identify a series of problems or opportunities
-2. It’s written in the order you’ll tackle them
+2. Sequence them in the order you'll tackle them
-3. Each problem/opportunity has a diagnosis.
-Breaking things down a little goes a long way
+3. Diagnose each problem or opportunity - breaking things down goes a long way
-4. It includes a series of actions for teams to enact
+4. Set out a series of actions for teams to take

-Additionally, a good strategy should:
+On top of that, a good strategy should:

-- Be in plain English
+- Be written in plain English
-- Have a “curator” or “owner”
+- Have a clear "curator" or owner
-- Be updated when new insights come to light
+- Get updated as new insights emerge
-- Be re-communicated when changes are made
+- Be re-communicated whenever it changes
-- Be an iterative document
+- Stay an iterative, living document rather than a one-off artefact
-- Be explainable by everyone across the company
+- Be explainable by anyone across the company
 - Move you toward your product vision

-I plan to stick to this framework moving forward.
-Hopefully, it’ll allow me to keep refining my strategies for the better in the coming months!
+I'm sticking to this framework going forward, and hope it helps me keep refining strategies for the better in the months ahead.